-7 Things You Didn’t Know About Zach And Tori Roloff’s RelationshipPublished on July 10, 2017.
-Updated April 3, 2018
+Things You Might Not Know About Zach And Tori Roloff’s RelationshipPublished on July 10, 2020.
+Updated July 23, 2021

 Fans of TLC quickly became attached to the Roloff family ever since the premiere of their reality series Little People Big World in March 2006.
 The series showcased the lives of parents Amy and Matt Roloff, who have dwarfism, and their kids Jeremy, Zach, Molly and Jacob, with Zach being their only child to also have dwarfism.
 Through 12 seasons fans have watched Zach go from a 16-year-old boy to a man with a family of his very own.
 Zach’s good-nature and quick humor instantly made him a fan favorite and now viewers have fallen in love with his family story with wife Tori and their new son Jackson!
 Despite being reality TV stars, there is still plenty to know about Zach and Tori and their endearing romance, so here are 10 things you didn’t know about Zach and Tori Roloff’s relationship:

 Longtime fans of Little People Big World were aware of how often Zach’s father Matt said he should start dating, but Zach never seemed to have much interest.
 It wasn’t until Zach spotted Victoria Elizabeth Patton, aka Tori, that he thought of getting a girlfriend.
 “I’d never really dated before,” Zach told People of his single life before meeting Tori.
 That means Tori was not only his first girlfriend but also his first kiss!